cjerdonek/sf-elections-commission/docs/audio.md

 Meeting Audio
 =============

-This page contains instructions for recording a meeting, creating an audio MP3, and posting the audio as a video on YouTube.
+This page contains instructions for recording a meeting, trimming the audio and creating an audio MP3 file, creating a video from the audio (for posting on YouTube), and posting the video on YouTube.

 Using Mac OS X
 --------------

-This section contains instructions with using free Mac OS X applications.
+This section contains instructions using free Mac OS X applications.

 ### Record and download the audio